Tide-Studios/Cherry/README.md

 # 🍒 Cherry
-A cross-platform graphical application framework for rendering in Visual Effects and Games
+A cross-platform graphical application framework for Visual Effects and Games
 # Features
 Modern Support for Graphics APIs like Vulkan, DirectX12, Metal